/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Practical Information

-• The daily schedule often involves an early-morning departure (between 8.00-8.30am), concluding in the late afternoon (between 5.30-6.00pm).
+• manage a daily schedule which often involves an early-morning departure (between 8.00-8.30am), concluding in the late afternoon (between 5.30-6.00pm).

 Please note: it is a condition of travel that all participants agree to accept ASA’s directions in relation to their suitability to participate in activities undertaken on the tour, and that ASA retains the sole discretion to direct a tour participant to refrain from a particular activity on part of the tour.
 For further information please refer to the Terms and Conditions section given below.